imixs/imixs-saga/README.md

 The Docker Image already contains the latest version of the [Imixs-Admin Client](http://www.imixs.org/doc/administration.html).

 ### Initalize Database Connection
-Imixs-Microservice expects a database pool with the JNDI name 'imixs-microservice'.
+The Imixs-Microservice expects a database pool with the JNDI name 'imixs-microservice'.
 You can use any database vendor, but you need to configure the JDBC database pool in your application server before your start the deployment.

-After the first deployment the database is initialized automatically with a default model (ticket.bpmn) and the default user 'admin' with the default password 'adminadmin'.
+After the first deployment, the schema is created and the database is initialized automatically with a default model (ticket.bpmn) and the default user 'admin' with the default password 'adminadmin'.

 You can initialize the internal UserDB manually by calling the setup URL

 [http://[YOURSERVER]/imixs-microservice/setup](http://localhost:8080/imixs-microservice/setup)

-You can add additional accounts or change the default account later using the 'User-REST service' interface.
+You can add additional accounts or change the default account later, using the 'User-REST service' interface.

 ### How to Deploy a BPMN Model
-After your Imixs-Microservice is up and running you can deploy your own BPMN Model.
+After the Imixs-Microservice is up and running, you can deploy your own BPMN Model.
 A workflow model can be created using the [Imixs-BPMN eclipse Plugin](http://www.imixs.org/doc/modelling/index.html).
-A workflow Model can be deployed into the Imixs-Microservice using the 'Model-REST service' interface.
+The Model can be deployed into the Imixs-Microservice using the 'Model-REST service' interface.
 You can deploy the default 'Ticket Workflow' using the following curl command:

     curl --user admin:adminadmin --request POST -Tticket.bpmn http://localhost:8080/imixs-microservice/model/bpmn